jnietol/GAMMORA/README.md

  - This  work  is  granted  access  to  the  HPC  resources  of  [CALMIP](https://www.calmip.univ-toulouse.fr/)  supercomputing  center under the allocation 2016-P19001.

  - This work was supported by the French National Cancer Institute (INCa) within the framework of the 2016 Physics Cancer Project:  STEREPID

- This repository is the stable version of GAMMORA.
-Please read the manual to start (this manual should be improved soon)
+ This repository is the last version of GAMMORA.
+Please read the [user guide](https://github.com/uhqd/GAMMORA/blob/main/doc/userGuide/GAMMORA_User_guide.pdf) to start (this manual should be improved soon).

 Next release will include absolute dose scaling, example with job splitting, example with target motion for interplay effect assessment and a easy to use GUI.